irods/irods/docs/manual/troubleshooting.md

 There are two networking requirements for iRODS:

-1. Each server in the Zone will be referred to by exactly one hostname, this is the hostname returned by "`hostname`".
+1. Each server in the Zone will be referred to by exactly one hostname, this is the hostname returned by `hostname`.

 2. Each server in the Zone must be able to resolve the hostnames of all servers, including itself, to a routable IP address.